 - Custom URL: LinkedIn.com/yourname.

 - Headline: Write an eye catching headline underlining what your speciality is.
-The more specific the better.
+The more specific the better and please include your key words throughout.

-- Content: Look at job descriptions of roles you like and look at the stand out words.
-Use these with LinkedIn and in your CVs and covering letters.
+- Content: Look at job descriptions of roles you like and again, look at the key words.
+Use these throughout your profile on LinkedIn and in your CVs and covering letters.

 - Media: Attach pictures, videos, slideshows.